carlos-p-t/diploma-thesis/README.md

 ### About the diploma thesis skeleton

-The directory [**Diploma**](https://github.com/carlos-p-t/diploma-thesis/tree/main/Diploma) directory contains the LaTex files of the Diploma Thesis skeleton following the course policy.
+The directory [**Diploma**](https://github.com/carlos-p-t/diploma-thesis/tree/main/Diploma) contains the LaTex files of the Diploma Thesis skeleton following the course policy.
 To visualize the thesis skeleton, please refer to the [main.pdf](https://github.com/carlos-p-t/diploma-thesis/blob/main/Diploma/main.pdf) file.
 The 2 scientific articles for literature can be found in the [references.bib](https://github.com/carlos-p-t/diploma-thesis/blob/main/Diploma/references.bib) file.
 The rest of the files are part of the rest of the diploma thesis skeleton.